AndrewMorelNJ/post-install-config/README.md

 <p>
 Configure Roles (for grouping permissions)

-Admin Panel -> Agents -> Roles
+Click on Admin Panel, Agents, and then Roles.

-Update to "Supreme Admin"
+Update to "Supreme Admin".
 </p>

 <p>